 In order to make a permanent change, you must change your self-image within your subconscious mind.

 So far so good.
 Now at the risk of creating some confusion (if you read to the end it will become clearer) …

-So, simplistically perhaps, it is useful to think of our achievements (whether successful or not) as the result of a functional, if slightly awkward cooperation, between two major parts of our mind.
-A collaboration between our conscious ‘creative thinking’ mind with the sub-consciously driven ‘goal-striving machine’.
+So, simplistically perhaps, it is useful to think of our achievements (whether successful or not) as the result of a functional, if slightly awkward cooperation, between the two major parts of our mind.
+A collaboration between our conscious ‘creative thinking’ mind with the subconscious ‘goal-striving machine’.

 A goal-striving machine needs clear goals and objectives.
 Dr Maltz surmises that our subconscious goal-striving machine operates automatically, and what it achieves in anything is a reflection of the clarity of the goals and objectives that it holds.

 So what we achieve in anything reflects the clarity of the goals and objectives that our conscious mind communicates to our subconscious mind over time.

 Our challenge then is to make sure that the goals and objectives followed by our goal-striving machine (subconscious mind) consistently reflect what we truly want to achieve.

 The problem is that our goal-striving machine has been programmed over time (by ourselves from our own experiences and with much input from others) with a multitude of values, beliefs and goals.
 Not all of them serve us well, and many conflicts with others.
 Subconscious ‘programming’ deserves more of an explanation and will be the subject of a future post.

 The sum total of your values, beliefs and goals, held by the subconscious ‘goal striving machine’ is what Dr Maltz calls ‘self-image’.
 I believe that when we talk about mindset, ego, or id, we are referring to the same set of values and beliefs.